 Luckily, the writers made sure to separate Jack regularly from many of the others.
 If you watch the franchise, you’ll see that it’s true.
 To make your background character pop out, you may need to do the same thing.
 And it doesn’t need to be elaborate.
 Separate your “quieter” character from the “loud” ones, so that they can get some of the spotlight, even if it’s just temporary.
 (This is also one of the reasons the “mentor” character often dies–so that the protagonist can step up and shine.)

-If none of these methods seem to work or relate to your story, you may want to consider revamping your character so that she is more relevant, or, if you need to, cut him altogether.
+If none of these methods seem to work or relate to your story, you may want to consider revamping your character to make them more relevant, or, if you need to, cut them altogether.

 September,